Relaxation or fitness

 With Deniliquin being located on the edge of the Murray Valley Regional Park and situated on the banks of the beautiful Edward River, you would expect to find fantastic walking, cycling and driving trails.

 If pedal power is your favourite mode of transport, you're well catered for in Deniliquin.
 First port of call should be the Visitor Information Centre to collect a bike map.
 It details all the bike trails, whether along the river or through town.
-If you need to hire a bike, they're also available at the Information Centre.
+If you need to hire a bike, they're available at McLean's Beach Holiday Park.
 Cycling on the tracks and trails throughout the Murray Valley National Park is a great way to experience the remarkable diversity of nature and magnificent landscapes found in the parks.

 There are a number of trails showcasing the forest and river

 See the magnificent array of birdlife and native wildlife that inhabit this natural habitat

 The Beach to Beach riverside walk has disabled access and is a must for all visitors

 Call into the Visitor Information Centre and the friendly staff and volunteers will point you in the right direction.
 Here are some of their suggestions:

 Stroll at your leisure around the many attractions.
 The Town Walk Brochure is available from the Visitor Information Centre.

 There are five different walks mapped out taking in areas of interest along the river, parks and gardens, a heritage walk and a western walk.